-Figure 22.
+Figure 23.
 Reset and Recovery Jumper Block Location

-A - Serial Port 'A' Configuration Jumper - See section Error!
-Reference source not found..
+A - Serial Port 'A' Configuration Jumper - See section 8.5.

 B - BIOS Recovery Jumper

 When the BIOS Recovery jumper block is moved from its default pin position, the system will boot into a BIOS Recovery Mode.
 It is used when the system BIOS has become corrupted and is non-functional, requiring a new BIOS image to be loaded on to the server board.